Human Factors in Engineering and Design

 Human Factors in Engineering and Design is an engineering textbook, currently in its seventh edition.
-The book, first published in 1957, is considered a classic in human factors and ergonomics, and one of the best-established texts in the field.
+First published in 1957 by Ernest J. McCormick, the book is considered a classic in human factors and ergonomics, and one of the best-established texts in the field.
 It is frequently taught in upper-level and graduate courses in the U.S., and is relied on by practicing human factors and ergonomics professionals.